Monles/UWE-CyberWest-Microbits-Extended/README.md

 ### ❇️ Already experienced with micro:bits?

-Please go to the section "Start the Game! 🤖" below.
+Please go to the "Start the Game! 🤖" section below.
 It's time for fun!

-### ✳️ Prerequisite
+### ✳️ Prerequisites

-- 3 x BBC micro:bits(v2) as a sender, a receiver and a scanner
+- 3 x BBC micro:bits(v2) as a sender, a receiver and a scanner (virtual micro:bits are also available in the microbit.org Python editor!)
-- Basic foundation of Python and micro:bits
+- Basic knowledge of Python and the micro:bit

 ### ✅ How to get familiar with Python and Micro-bit?

-- For micro:bits and python usage for it, go to [https://microbit.org/code/](https://microbit.org/code/)
+- To find out more about Python for the micro:bit, visit: [https://microbit.org/code/](https://microbit.org/code/)
 - More Python?
 [W3School](https://www.w3schools.com/python/default.asp) is your good friend.

 ---